Game

 a feeling of anger because you think you have been unfairly treated

-After his plan backfired, his friend had a lot of resentment towards him.
+After his plan backfired, his friend had a lot of

 sentiment